salkuadrat/lucifer/README.md

 app.use(xssClean());
 ```

-We can test create a POST endpoint for `/login`, and the submitted data will be available from `req.body`
+You may test creating a POST endpoint for `/login`, and the submitted data will be available at `req.body`.

 ```dart
 app.post('/login', (Req req, Res res) async {